 Serious Mental Illness (“SMI”) is a description used in Arizona for people who need additional support because their mental illness impacts their ability to function.

-If you are would like to be assessed for SMI services, please call your provider or local T/RBHA.
-Your T/RBHA or provider will then arrange for a qualified assessor to meet with you and complete an application for SMI services.
+If you would like to be assessed for SMI services, please contact your assigned AHCCCS Complete Care (ACC) Plan.
+Your ACC Plan or provider will then arrange for a qualified assessor to meet with you and complete an application for SMI services: